joedski/musings/Vue General/Journal 2019-05-24 - Keyed Requests, Options, and Other Things Derived Therefrom.md

 Now, definitions will have these parts:

 - The Request that gets the data that has the desired permissions information.
-    - Now we know both where to get the data, _and_ how to request it.
+    - Now we know both where to get the data, _and_ how to request it, because as far as the Requests module is concerned, those are the same thing.
-- An Extractor that gets the target data from the Request Data rather than going the extra step of picking an arbitrary location in the state.
+- An Extractor that gets the target data from the Request Data rather than going the extra step of picking an arbitrary location in the state. (or what getter to use, as the case was)
 - The Permission Type we want to check.

 This doesn't actually differ much from the existing setup except that the Permission Definition knows, as a matter of actually getting the source data, just which Request gets that data.
 Further, that Request dependency is actually shown in the code via an import.
 This is so much more explicit.